hdmf-dev/hdmf/README.rst

 The Hierarchical Data Modeling Framework
 ========================================

-The Hierarchical Data Modeling Framework, or *HDMF* is a Python package for working with hierarchical data.
+The Hierarchical Data Modeling Framework, or *HDMF*, is a Python package for working with hierarchical data.
 It provides APIs for specifying data models, reading and writing data to different storage backends, and representing data with Python object.